-GREEK II-The second year is devoted to the reading of selections from various New Testament books, including, in addition to their translation, a study of the problems of grammar and construction which are found in them.
+GREEK II-The second year is devoted to the reading of selections from various New Testament books, including, ir addition to their trans-Twenty-six lation, a study of the problems of grammar and construction which are found in them.
 The required books are: a New Testament Greek text, a Greek lexicon, and a Greek grammar.
 Elective.
 Value, 6 semester hours.